Accessibility Tools

 Articles of Association of Rail Delivery Group Ltd

-The Schemes and Service Board (SSB) bridges the gap between the RDG vision for the industry and how that vision is delivered by the industry.
-It has been formed to provide strategic direction, line of sight, ensure alignment, and the joining up of activities for the groups under its supervision.
+The Finance,Risk, Assurance and Compliance Committee (FRACC) is responsible for all RDG schemes and member services through oversight of subgroups, approving strategies, delegated financial and scheme authorities.
+It also provides line of sight, ensures alignment, and the joining up of activities for the groups under its supervision.
 It also provides a point of escalation where there are competing priorities and, if needed, can provide direction to its subcommittees.

 Subcommittees

-Under the Schemes and Services Board are 'subcommittees’.
+Under the Finance,Risk, Assurance and Compliance Committee (FRACC) are 'subcommittees’.
 These are generally made up of representatives from member organisations (i.e. train operators, owning groups, freight operators, Network Rail, Board members).
 In some cases, the groups may include representation from non-member organisations where there is value in having the expertise of certain external bodies represented on them.
-There are 8 senior subcommittees that directly report to SSB.
 These senior subcommittees play a crucial role in supporting and delivering various schemes and services.
 Additionally, there are several subcommittees that operate under these senior subcommittees.

 Membership of the Executive Team